ruairiseosamh/Fact_Checker/README.md

 ```
 Fact_Checker/
-├── app.py              # Flask backend — transcript fetching, Claude API calls
+├── app.py              # Flask backend — content fetching, Claude API calls, SSE streaming
 ├── requirements.txt    # Python dependencies
 ├── .env                # API key (not committed to version control)
 └── templates/
-    └── index.html      # Single-page frontend
+    └── index.html      # Single-page frontend (tabbed UI)
 ```

 ---

 ## How It Works

+### Video Checker
-1. You paste a YouTube URL into the app
+1. Paste a YouTube URL
 2. The backend extracts the video ID and fetches the transcript via `youtube-transcript-api`
-3. The transcript is sent to **Claude Opus 4.6** (with adaptive thinking enabled) for analysis
+3. The transcript is sent to **Claude Opus 4.6** (with adaptive thinking) for analysis
-4. Claude returns a structured JSON report covering all content categories
+4. Claude returns a structured JSON report covering all 8 categories
-5. The frontend renders the report as a visual dashboard
+5. Results stream back in real time via SSE and render as a visual dashboard

+### Image Analyser
+1. Paste a direct image URL
+2. The image is passed to Claude's **vision API** alongside the analysis prompt
+3. Claude analyses the actual visual content and returns the same structured report
+4. Results stream back and render identically to video results

+### Term Lookup
+1. Type a word or phrase
+2. Claude uses its knowledge of online communities, grooming tactics, and radicalisation pathways to explain the term in a child safety context
+3. Results include risk level, context, warning signs, and parental guidance

 ---

 ## Notes

-- Videos without captions or with disabled transcripts cannot be analysed
+- YouTube videos without captions or with disabled transcripts cannot be analysed
 - Long transcripts are capped at ~80,000 characters to manage token usage
 - Analysis quality depends on transcript accuracy (auto-generated captions can contain errors)
+- Image URLs must point directly to an image file and be publicly accessible
+- The AI/Deepfake category analyses transcript and visual patterns — it cannot perform frame-by-frame forensic video analysis
+- On macOS with pyenv, SSL certificate verification uses the system Keychain via `truststore` to handle corporate proxies